smadi2512/place-picker/README.md

 A **full-stack web application** built with React (frontend) and Node.js + Express (backend) to create your personal collection of places you would like to visit or have visited.

-This project started from a guided exercise, but I **significantly extended and customized it** with independent features, UX improvements, and design decisions — including dynamic modal content, auto-confirmation unselect with a countdown progress bar, **fully responsive design for mobile, tablet, and desktop users**, and **backend integration for saving and fetching data.**
+This project started from a guided exercise, but I **significantly extended and customized it** with independent features, UX improvements, and design decisions — including dynamic modal content, auto-confirmation unselect with a countdown progress bar, **fully responsive design for mobile, tablet, and desktop users**, **backend integration for saving and fetching data.**, and **`useFetch` custom hook**.

 This repository contains both versions:
 - **Frontend-only version**: Uses browser's localStorage to persist picked places.